Skip to content

 What is a good holiday icebreaker question?

 A good holiday icebreaker is inclusive of any winter tradition, opt-in, light on identity claims, and answerable in under 30 seconds.
-LearnClash's April-May 2026 pilots found that inclusive winter prompts hit 64% finish-rate vs 39% for Christmas-only prompts in mixed-faith teams of 10 or more people.
+Inclusive winter prompts hold a mixed-faith room far better than Christmas-only prompts, especially in teams of 10 or more people.

 What are good holiday icebreaker questions for work?